Engaeyum Eppothum: Production

-The film was began production in December 2010 with Vimal and Amala Paul playing a pair in the film.
-However they pulled out due to prior commitments and were replaced by Sharvanand and Ananya.
+Production began in December 2010 with Vimal and Amala Paul playing a pair in the film.
+However they pulled out due to prior commitments and were replaced by Sharwanand and Ananya.
+The film was predominantly shot on location as the director wanted to avoid the artificiality of studios and sets.

 Soundtrack

 The film's score and soundtrack were composed by debutant C. Sathya.
-The album consists of five tracks, was released on 3 August 2011 in Chennai.
+The album was released on 3 August 2011 in Chennai.